dwjoyce/pythonbook/chapters/Slicing sequences.rst

 Slicing and dicing
 ------------------

-When we dip into a sequence, it is called :term:`indexing` when we use only one number (for a single item), and :term:`slicing` when we use more than one number (to obtain a range of items).
-The general form is ``sequence[start:stop:step]``.
+When we use a single number to reference a single item it is called :term:`indexing`; when we use more than one number to reference a range of items it is called :term:`slicing`.
+The general form for slicing is ``sequence[start:stop:step]``.

 Indexing and slicing can happen on sequences containing data of any type.
 Define this list of the numbers from 0 to 20::